2 Probability

 2.1 Random variables

 A random variable describes a random experiment.
-The set of all possible outcomes is the sample space or state space of the random variable and is denoted by \(\Omega = \{\omega_1, \omega_2, \ldots\}\).
-The outcomes \(\omega_i\) are the elementary events.
-The sample space \(\Omega\) can be finite or infinite.
-Depending on type of outcomes the random variable is discrete or continuous.
+The set of all possible outcomes is the sample space of the random variable and is denoted by \(\Omega\).
+If \(\Omega\) is countable then the random variable is discrete, otherwise it is continuous.
+For a discrete random variable the sample space \(\Omega = \{\omega_1, \omega_2, \ldots\}\) is composed of a finite or infinite number of elementary outcomes \(\omega_i\).

 This implies

-To describe a random variable \(x\) with state space \(\Omega\) we need a way to effectively store the probabilities of the corresponding elementary outcomes \(x \in \Omega\).
+To describe a random variable \(x\) with associated sample space \(\Omega\) and event space \(\mathcal{F}\) we use probability mass and density functions as a means to effectively work with the corresponding probabilities.

 For a discrete random variable we define the event \(A = \{x: x=a\} = \{a\}\) and get the probability \[ \text{Pr}(A) = \text{Pr}(x=a) = f(a) \] directly from the probability mass function (pmf), here denoted by lower case \(f\) (but we frequently also use \(p\) or \(q\)).
 The pmf has the property that \(\sum_{x \in \Omega} f(x) = 1\) and that \(f(x) \in [0,1]\).